Essential Tools and Materials for Wire Wrapping, Wire Weaving, and Cold Forging

 • Round Nose Pliers: Essential for creating loops, bends, and curves in your wire designs.

-Here’s a kit I purchased for myself when I was first starting out.
+Here’s a tool kit I purchased for myself when I was first starting out.
 I really like the quality tools included as well as the carrying case.
 Not to mention you get to pick out your favorite color!
 Beadsmith Plier Set

 Helpful, but not necessary: